amunategui/amunategui.github.io/_posts/2014-11-01-multinomial-neuralnetworks-walkthrough.md

 ##    66    51   182 13133   757 12101  7715   138   481     7
 ```
 <BR><BR>
-Finally shuffle the data and split it into two equal data frames:
+Shuffle the data and split it into two equal data frames:

 ```r
 set.seed(1234)